OnboardingETHCR/Testing-Onboarding/modulo2/modulo2-herramientas.md

 # Development Tools

-To build on Ethereum, you need the right tools — from wallets and IDEs to testing frameworks and APIs.
+To build on Ethereum, you need the right tools, from wallets and IDEs to testing frameworks and APIs.
 In this section, you'll get familiar with the essential components used to interact with and build on the Ethereum network.

 ---